Ryuunofire27/adonis-mongo-rules-validator/instructions.md

 model: Should be plural and in lowercase.
 Should be next to the rule.

-key: The key that must be unique.
+key: The key that must exist.
 Should be next to the model.

+##### Optional
-value: The value for '_id' key.
+  - value: The value for '_id' key.
 Should be next to the '_id' key.

 ### isValidMongo